Here are a few things I love

 d. all of the above

 I began my career as a teacher, but motherhood changed the way I saw everything.
 As my three children grew, I became increasingly aware of how quickly each stage passed.
 One day I was rocking babies to sleep, and before I knew it, those moments were already memories.
-That awareness sparked a deep desire to hold onto the details before they slipped away.

 The way I photograph families today is shaped by my own story.
 I know how quickly time passes and how meaningful it is for children to see themselves reflected in their home.
 That belief guides everything I do.
 I create space for families to slow down, hold onto what matters most, and fill their homes with art that reminds their children how deeply they are loved.